East Oakdale, California

-East Oakdale is an unincorporated census-designated place (CDP) on the Stanislaus River, located east of the city of Oakdale in Stanislaus County, California.
+East Oakdale is an unincorporated census-designated place (CDP) on the Stanislaus River, located east of the city of Oakdale, California.

 It is part of the Modesto Metropolitan Statistical Area in the San Joaquin Valley.
 The population was 3,201 at the 2020 census.

 Geography

 East Oakdale is located at (37.793528, -120.806669).

 According to the United States Census Bureau, the CDP has a total area of 5.2 sqmi, of which, 4.7 sqmi of it is land and 0.4 sqmi of it (2.69%) is water.

 History

 Three ferries were crossing the Stanislaus River on the 19th−century Stockton - Los Angeles Road.
 The site of the easternmost crossing, Heath & Emory's Ferry, is in present-day East Oakdale.
 The second, Taylor's Ferry Crossing, was located in the present day city of Oakdale.
 The third, Islips Ferry, was further down river in present-day Langworth.

 Demographics

 East Oakdale first appeared as a census designated place in the 2000 U.S. census.